-1Figure provided by Mason, Bruce & Girard, Inc.
+&lt;sup>1Figure provided by Mason, Bruce & Girard, Inc.

-The herbaceous wetlands wildlife-habitat community is located mainly in swales adjacent to roadways within the API.
-This community comprises approximately 6 acres (including the Boardman Canal) within the I-84/US 730 Interchange area.
+- The eastside (interior) riparian-wetlands wildlife-habitat community is scattered throughout the API.
+This community comprises less than one acre within the POM Interchange area.
+Within the API, this habitat type is primarily composed of willow (Salix sp.), and broad-leaf cattail (Typha latifolia). - The herbaceous wetlands wildlife-habitat community is located mainly in swales adjacent to roadways within the API.
+This community comprises less than one acre within POM Interchange area.
 This habitat type is a mix of emergent herbaceous plants with grasses.
 Within the API, this habitat type is scattered, and is composed primarily of broad-leaf cattail.